An account of General Braddock’s expedition to Fort Duquesne in 1755 in 10 parts:

 The colonies of each nation were not considered to be fixed entities and were expected to expand at the expense of the other nationality whenever the opportunity arose.
 A major obstacle to any form of agreement was that for many of the protagonists on each side the presence of the other nationality anywhere in North America was wholly unacceptable.

-This view, widely held by both British and French, was articulated by Colonel Thomas Lee, the prominent Virginian plantation owner and politician, when he wrote on 29th September 1750 to the Lords of Trade in London stating that “the French are intruders into this America."
+This view was articulated by Colonel Thomas Lee, the prominent Virginian plantation owner and politician, when he wrote on 29th September 1750 to the Lords of Trade in London stating that “the French are intruders into this America."

 The French colonies in North America: